amansoni2033/Devops-Assignment/README.md

 # Devops-Assignment
-LAMP STACK with nginx proxy server
+ Bash script for LAMP STACK with nginx proxy server